Archive for Blog

 3:15-3:30 Closing remarks

-Registration is free, but you have to sign up for tickets here: http://ij.org/recipeforsuccess.
+Registration is free, but you have to sign up for tickets here: https://ij.org/recipeforsuccess.
 Will we see you there?
 Tweet us @foodtruckfreak!

 UPDATE (5/21): When we inquired about information that will be given specifically regarding mobile food vending, IJ said: “Our licensing session will cover mobile food licensing, and shared kitchen user/operator licensing, among other things.
 Our other sessions will cover topics that should apply to any business in the food industry, including breaking into the food business, marketing your business, and hiring workers.”
 Also, we will be available during lunch at a designated table if you want to ask any questions of us!